Cerebral Palsy

 What is Cerebral Palsy?

-So, what is cerebral palsy?
+What is cerebral palsy?
 Cerebral palsy is a condition that affects a person’s ability to move and maintain balance and posture, which limits a person’s ability to participate in activities.
 It is caused by atypical brain development or an insult to the brain.
 Cerebral palsy can either be congenital or acquired.
 Congenital means that the abnormal development or insult to the brain occurred during pregnancy and acquired means that the insult to the brain happened in the days, weeks, months, or the first year after birth.
 Although cerebral palsy affects a child’s body over time, it is not a progressive disease.

 Risk Factors